Guitar amplifier pioneer Jim Marshall dies aged 88

 TOWNSHEND, HENDRIX AMONG EARLY CLIENTS

-Born in London in 1923, he started out as a drummer before going into business and founding Marshall Amplification in 1962.
+Born in London in 1923, Marshall started out as a drummer before going into business and founding Marshall Amplification in 1962.

 In around 1960, a young Pete Townshend, later lead guitarist for The Who, first suggested to Marshall that he expand his music shop to sell guitars and amplifiers as well as drums.